shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/tutorial.md

 This is a new method that you will add to collect any meshes found in the current session.
 The method will create mesh items that a shader publish plugin (that you'll create later) can act upon.
 The item being passed in is the session item that will be the parent for our mesh items.

-**NOTE: This is a very directed approach to modifying existing publish plugins.
-For a deeper dive into the structure of the publisher and all of its moving parts, please [see the developer docs](http://developer.shotgunsoftware.com/tk-multi-publish2/).**
+{% include info title="Note" content="This is a very directed approach to modifying existing publish plugins.
+For a deeper dive into the structure of the publisher and all of its moving parts, please [see the developer docs](http://developer.shotgunsoftware.com/tk-multi-publish2/)." %}

 Now add the new method definition below to the bottom of the file: